“TOS” = terms and conditions of service

 2 Live your expectations of management and responsibilities

-When all other means of resolution failure, or if a DMCA complaint, the Your 2 Live management will take action as required by the Dutch proper federal and state laws.
-Please note that both repetitive digital property rights violations, and the repetitive abuse of DMCA complaints to remove belongings incorrectly in an attempt to speech, trade, or otherwise "sadness" suppress other occupant by Your 2 Live are management considered as grounds for suspension or expulsion of a resident account.
+When all other means of resolution failure, or if a DMCA complaint, the Your 2 Live management will take action as required by the Dutch and EU proper laws.
+Please note that both repetitive digital property rights violations, and the repetitive abuse of DMCA complaints to remove belongings incorrectly in an attempt to speech, trade, or otherwise “sadness” suppress other occupant by Your 2 Live are management considered as grounds for suspension or expulsion of a resident account.

-Your 2 Live will all Dutch federal and follow the applicable laws, and ensure full disclosure of all legal institutions and stakeholders, as required by a subpoena or other legal writing.
+Your 2 Live will comply with all Dutch and EU applicable laws, and ensure full disclosure of all legal institutions and stakeholders, as required by a subpoena or other legal writing.

 X. No damages beyond price.
 You agree that if, in connection with your use of the provided virtual space, you direct or indirect damages of any kind, including injury to persons or property or make loss of profit, will Your 2 Live are liable only for the rent.
 In no event shall Your 2 Live, it’s shareholders, directors, officers or employees be liable for any damages, including lost profits or other incidental or consequential damages resulting from the use or inability to use the virtual space.